AvolitesLtd/TitanManual/website/versioned_docs/version-19.0/cue-lists/editing-cue-lists.md

 You can use **Unfold** ([as described in the next section](#editing-a-cue-list-using-unfold)).

-To move a cue you can either click and drag the cue in the [Playback View window](#playback-view-window), or click on the cue number and use the <Keys.SoftKey>Change To</Keys.SoftKey> softkey to enter the new cue number - once you have changed the number the cue will move to its correct position in the list.
+To move a cue (renumber it), click on the cue number in the [Playback View window](#playback-view-window) and use the <Keys.SoftKey>Change To</Keys.SoftKey> softkey to enter the new cue number - once you have changed the number the cue will move to its correct position in the list.
+You can renumber multiple cues by selecting a block of cues on the screen.

+You can copy or move cues by pressing <Keys.HardKey>Copy</Keys.HardKey> or <Keys.HardKey>Move</Keys.HardKey> then clicking on the screen to select a cue or a block of cues.

 To delete a cue press <Keys.HardKey>Delete</Keys.HardKey>, select the cue in the window, and tap the cue again, or press <Keys.HardKey>Enter</Keys.HardKey> or <Keys.SoftKey>Confirm</Keys.SoftKey> to confirm.